danbev/learning-wasi/notes/component-model.md

 ```
 The reason for using `--adapt` is that the version of wasi used by the target
 `wasm32-wasi` is based on `.witx` type definitions which are not compatible with
-the omponent model which uses wit.
+the component model which uses wit.
 This is like a polyfill from
 wasi_snapshot_preview1 to wasi preview2.

 We can then inspect the component: